Context-measure: Contextualizing Metric for Camouflage: Introduction

-To evaluate the cognitive alignment of metric prediction with human perception, we curate a new dataset containing 600 human-ranked predictions.
-Compared with existing metrics, our measure achieves a 41\% relative improvement in consistency with human judgment.
-Additionally, we conduct extensive experiments on three commonly used COS benchmarks.
-Results demonstrate that our Context-measure achieves superior results across four meta-measures \cite{margolin2014evaluate}.
+To evaluate the alignment of rankings produced by evaluation metrics with human perception, we curate \textbf{CamoHR}, a new dataset comprising 750 predicted FMs annotated with human-perceived quality rankings in camouflaged scenarios.
+Compared with existing widely adopted metrics, our measure achieves a 41\% relative improvement in consistency with human judgment.
+Furthermore, extensive experiments across four meta-measures~\cite{margolin2014evaluate} show that Context-measure comprehensively outperforms all widely adopted evaluation metrics.
+To our knowledge, this is the first metric specifically tailored for camouflaged scenarios.